Join a Network

 This guide includes full instructions for joining the testnet and mainet (coming soon) either as an archive/full node or a pruned node.

-Instructions for boosterizing a node using State Sync.
+Instructions for boosterizing a node using

 Make sure the following prerequisites are completed: